Unholy Night: The Darkness Hunter: Development and release

 Unholy Night: The Darkness Hunter was co-developed by Nu-Gaia and Foxbat Corporation, a Japanese developer composed of ex-SNK staff previously involved with series such as Art of Fighting, Super Sidekicks, Samurai Shodown, The King of Fighters and The Last Blade.
 Foxbat CEO Tatsunori Mano acted as producer.
 Hiroto Namada and "Wakama2" served as co-designers.
 Former Brezzasoft programmer "Take Spirit" was responsible for coding.
-Artists Sachie Okumoto, Takachan ".024" Onishi and "Yoshi" drew the characers and stages respectively.
+Artists Sachie Okumoto, Takachan ".024" Onishi and "Yoshi" drew the characters and stages respectively.
 The sound design was handled by composer "Maz".
 Other members also collaborated in its development.

 Unholy Night: The Darkness Hunter was first unveiled to the public in a playable state at the 2016 Hong Kong Retro Game Expo.
 The game was launched by BlazePro on Kickstarter in 2017 but proved unsuccessfully in reaching its funding goal of US$52,500, raising only half of its needed funds during the campaign.
 However, publisher Retroism later picked up distribution rights to release the title.
 It received coverage from outlets like Siliconera, The Verge and USgamer for being a new release on the Super NES, becoming the first fighting title on the platform in 21 years after Street Fighter Alpha 2.
 It was first published in Japan by BlazePro on 8 April 2017, then in North America by Retroism on 19 June 2017 and later in Europe by JoshProd on 10 July 2017.
 The cover art was illustrated by Hong Kong artist "Saigenton".